Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/javascript/browser/translate-speech-to-text/README.md

-# Quickstart: Using the Speech Service in JavaScript on a Web Browser.
+# Quickstart: Using the Speech Service to Translate Speech in JavaScript on a Web Browser.

-This sample shows how to use the Speech Service using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
-It illustrates how the SDK can be used to synthesize speech to speaker output.
+This sample shows how to translate speech with the Speech Service using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
+It illustrates how the SDK can be used to translate speech in one language to text in a different language.

-* See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-text-to-speech-js-browser) on the SDK documentation page for step-by-step instructions.
+* See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-translate-speech-to-text-js-browser) on the SDK documentation page for step-by-step instructions.
-* See the [overview article](https://docs.microsoft.com/azure/cognitive-services/speech-service/text-to-speech) on the SDK documentation page to learn more about Text to Speech.
+* See the [overview article](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-translation) on the SDK documentation page to learn more about translation using the Speech Service.

 ## Prerequisites